WinFan3672/reHack/CONTRIBUTOR_LICENSE_AGREEMENT.md

 ## Disallowed Contributions
 If the Contributor wishes to make a Contribution solely as a tool to build a rapport for use in a resume or otherwise, and not to improve the Project, that Contrubution is not welcome.

-## Future Modifications
-In the event that the Project decides to distribute the software under a different license for a future version, the Contributor agrees that their Contribution may be included in such versions under the new license.

 ## Representations
 The Contributor represents that they have the legal authority to enter into this Agreement and that their Contribution is their original work.